tautomer/GroundStatePolariton/README.md

 100% Julia implementation.

-PES and the permenant dipole is generated from the Shin-Metui model and then read from text file.
-I'm using linear interpolation because it's cheaper.
-By using more points in the originl Shin-metui script, the linear interpolated PES, in fact, has higher quality.
+PES and the permenant dipole is generated from the Shin-Metiu model and then fitted with a Fourier series (for PES) and sine series (for DM).

-This program currently handles single-molecule and single-photon case.
+This program currently handles single-molecule, many-molecule and single-photon case in both classical and quantum (via RPMD) treatment.
 The transimission coefficient and free energy barrier are computed separately.
 Then the rate is calculated from these values.